 Article Review

 All articles are examined by the editor-in-chief.
 This includes fact-checking the content, spelling and grammar, writing style, and figures.
-Articles that appear to be plagiarized, are ghost-written, have been published elsewhere, are outside the scope of the journal, or are of little interest to readers of Acta geographica Slovenica may be rejected.
+Articles that appear to be plagiarized, are badly or ghost-written, have been published elsewhere, are outside the scope of the journal, or are of little interest to the readers of Acta geographica Slovenica may be rejected.
 If the article exceeds the maximum length, the author(s) must shorten it before the article is reviewed.
 The article is then sent to responsible editors, who check the relevance, significance, originality, clarity, and quality of the article.
-If accepted for consideration, the papers are then sent to two or more peer reviewer(s) for double-blind review.
-Articles are rejected or accepted based on the peer reviews and editorial board’s decision.
+If accepted for consideration, the articles are sent to two or more peer reviewer(s) for double-blind review.
+Articles are rejected or accepted based on the peer reviews and the editorial board’s decision.

 Open Access Policy

-Digital copies of the journal are stored by the repository of ZRC SAZU and the digital department of Slovenian national library NUK, dLib.
+Digital copies of the journal are stored by the repository of ZRC SAZU and the digital department of the Slovenian national library NUK, dLib.

 Publication Ethics and Publication Malpractice Statement